OpenNMT/OpenNMT/docs/training/embeddings.md

 ## Extraction

-The `tools/extract_embeddings.lua` can be used to extract the model word embeddings into text files.
+The `tools/extract_embeddings.lua` script can be used to extract the model word embeddings into text files.
 They can then be easily transformed into another format for visualization or processing.